Lavima

 Dr. Joan-Carles Arce

-CMO & Executive Director of lavima
+CMO Advisor of lavima

 Dr. Joan-Carles Arce is the former SVP Global Head of Reproductive Medicine and Maternal Health at Ferring as well es the former CSO of Ferring USA.
 He has 28 years of drug development experience at Novo Nordisk and Ferring.
 Joan-Carles can look back on an extensively documented track record of product approvals in the US, Asia and Europe.
 He is a co-founder of Lavima.